The single biggest challenge faced by many online marketer and sales persons?

 Testimonials are extremely powerful in closing your sale.
 These are third-party proof by your former customers, partners and associates that your solution does what you claim.

 The best testimonials come with the following features:

 Remember to reiterate the value of your offer several times in your content piece, and contrast the customer benefits which your prospect will get favourably with the price which they will be pay.

 The more you can reduce this, the better.
-A good way to do so is to incorporate unconditional 100% money-back guarantees, product warranties, technical support, on-going training, and consultancy.
+A good way to do so is to incorporate unconditional 100% money-back guarantees, product warranties, technical support, on-going training and consulting services.

-The longer your period of support and guarantee, the lower the perceived risks from your prospect and the higher the chances of converting them to be a customer.
-However, you need to be sure that you can fulfil these promises!
+The longer your period of support and guarantee, the lower the perceived risks from your prospect.
+This significantly increases the chances of converting them to be a customer.
+However, you need to be sure that you can fulfill these promises!